Skip to main content

 $ maekon --version

-If the build date or commit looks unexpected, you may have an outdated install — re-run the quick install script.
+If the build date or commit looks unexpected, you may have an outdated install — re-run the installation command.

 What's next